christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Inline functions that contain `for` loops, and will be called by other `for` loops, should have their iterators declared as `local`.

-    > This is because by default iterators exists in the global scope, delcaring the function's iterator as `local` prevents it conflicting with the global version.
+    > This is because by default iterators exists in the global scope, declaring the function's iterator as `local` prevents it conflicting with the global version.

     ```javascript
     for (i = 0; i < 10; i++)